For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 RUFOUS-COLLARED SPARROW (Zonotrichia capensis)

-BOLIVIAN BRUSHFINCH (Atlapetes rufinucha) – A common and lovely endemic of humid yungas.
-[E]
+BOLIVIAN BRUSHFINCH (Atlapetes rufinucha) [E]

 Cardinalidae (Cardinals and Allies)